John Chester Buttre

-John Chester Buttre (10 June 1821 Auburn, New York – 2 December 1893 Ridgewood, New Jersey), was an American steel-plate engraver and lithographer, responsible for some 3,000 engraved portraits of American political, naval and military personalities.
-He published "The American Portrait Gallery" in 3 volumes (1880–81) with text by his daughter, Lillian C. Buttre.
+John Chester Buttre (June 10, 1821 – December 2, 1893) was an American steel-plate engraver and lithographer, responsible for some 3,000 engraved portraits of American political, naval and military personalities.
+He published The American Portrait Gallery in three volumes (1880–81) with text by his daughter, Lillian C. Buttre.

 Biography

+John Chester Buttre was born in Auburn, New York on June 10, 1821.

 He received his first drawing tuition from Hulaniski, a Polish exile living in Auburn.
 Later he applied himself to the study of portrait-painting.
 He was, however, better suited to drawing and wood-engraving.
 His work improving, he carried on the business of general engraver, producing card-plates, wood-cuts for newspapers and engraving silver-ware.